swcarpentry-ja/carpentries-coc/topic_folders/communications/style-guide.md

 I spoke to my sisters, Olga Petrova and Susanne De Vries (this wrongly implies that Olga Petrova and Susanne De Vries are the sisters in question.)

-Carpentries style is to use the Oxford comma.
+Carpentries style is to prefer the Oxford comma unless necessary.

 ## P
 ##### per cent